aman64039/Advance_Python_Tutorials/README.md

 # Advance_Python_Tutorials
-Some of the concepts of python language that a person who is working in python must have to know.
-Most of the interview questions belong to these concepts.
+This repository consist of some of the advance concepts of Python Programing Language.
+The fine tutorial are in more precise way.
+A person who is working in python or learning python language must have to be familiar with these concepts.
+This tutorial will also help you to crack interviews as questions are generally asked from these concepts.
-Use this repository for learning purpose.